-Newmont Mining Corporation ("Newmont") acknowledges that its license to operate means that it needs to demonstrate that gold has been extracted in a manner that does not cause, support or benefit unlawful armed conflict or contribute to serious human rights abuses or breaches of international humanitarian law.
-Newmont takes this responsibility seriously and has adopted the World Gold Council's Conflict-Free Gold Standard (the Standard).
-This Conflict-Free Gold Report summarizes how Newmont conforms to the requirements of the Standard for the year ended 31 December 2016.
-The Executive Vice President of Sustainability and External Relations is responsible for implementation, and reports to the Chief Executive Officer as well as the Safety and Sustainability Committee of the Board of Directors, who has ultimate responsibility for Newmont's compliance.
+Newmont Goldcorp Corporation ("Newmont Goldcorp") acknowledges that its license to operate means that it needs to demonstrate that gold has been extracted in a manner that does not cause, support or benefit unlawful armed conflict or contribute to serious human rights abuses or breaches of international humanitarian law.
+Newmont Goldcorp takes this responsibility seriously and has adopted the World Gold Council's Conflict-Free Gold Standard (the Standard).
+This Conflict-Free Gold Report summarizes how Newmont Goldcorp conforms to the requirements of the Standard for the year ended 31 December 2018.
+The Executive Vice President and Chief Sustainability & External Affairs Officer is responsible for implementation, and reports to the Chief Executive Officer as well as the Safety and Sustainability Committee of the Board of Directors, who has ultimate responsibility for Newmont Goldcorp's compliance.